Frederic Prokosch

 Frederic Prokosch (May 17, 1906 – June 2, 1989) was an American writer, known for his novels, poetry, memoirs and criticism.
 He was also a distinguished translator.

 Biography

 Prokosch was born in Madison, Wisconsin, into an intellectual family that travelled widely.
-His father, Eduard Prokosch, an Austrian immigrant, was Professor of Germanic Languages at Yale University at the time of his death in 1938, and his sister Gertrude Prokosch Kurath was a dancer and a prominent ethnomusicologist.
-Prokosch was graduated from Haverford College in 1925 and received a Ph.D. in English in 1932 from Yale University.
+His father, Eduard Prokosch, an Austrian immigrant, was Professor of Germanic Languages at Yale University at the time of his death in 1938, his sister Gertrude Prokosch Kurath was a dancer and a prominent ethnomusicologist and his brother Walther Prokosch was a distinguished architect.
+Prokosch graduated from Haverford College in 1925 and, following a period of postgraduate research at the University of Pennsylvania and King's College, Cambridge, received a Ph.D. in English in 1932 from Yale University.
 In his youth, he was an accomplished squash racquets player; he represented the Yale Club in the 1937 New York State squash racquets championship.
 He won the squash-racquets championship of France in 1938.